teapot-co/tempest/README.md

 3. Once you have your nodes and edges in this format, copy the config file `/root/tempest/example/example_graph.yaml` to a new file, for example `/root/users_graph.yaml`.
 The following fields should be changed:
 ```
-graph_name # This is name of your new database.
+graph_name # This is the name of your new database.
 E.g. "users".
 Database and attribute names may contain alphanumeric characers and '_', and must start with an alphabet character (a-z).
 node_file # for example "/mnt/home/data/users.csv"
 node_attributes #Enter the name and type of each attribute in your node_file.csv.
 Attributes type may only be 'string', 'int' (32 bit), 'bigint' (64 bit), or 'boolean'.
 Enter the attributes in the same order as they appear in the node file.
 edge_file # for example "/mnt/home/data/edges.csv"